 girlFriends is a volunteer group of 9th through 12th grade high school girls who are dedicated to fundraising throughout the school year for Children’s. girlFriends supports Children’s through membership, volunteer opportunities, fundraising events and special service projects at our hospital campuses.
 Each year, girlFriends participates in a variety of events and service activities, such as:

-Apply for the girlFriends Leadership Board > (Deadline: May 3rd)
+Apply for the girlFriends Leadership Board > 2023-2024 Application deadline May 12

 The Kids for Kids initiative engages children and teens in activities that teach the importance of community service and encourage lifelong volunteerism and philanthropy.